-Part of text Think Aloud (TA) - Question (Q) "one cart into the grocery store" Q: Where is the family?
-(Thinking gesture and then hand open to note choral response- the grocery store) "four children off to look for more" Q: How many children?
-(Thinking gesture and then hand open to note choral response- the grocery store) "ten hands help to load the car" Q: How many hands are helping load the car?
-(Thinking gesture and then hand open to note choral response- ten)
+Part of Text Think Aloud (TA) - Question (Q) "one cart into the grocery store" Q: Where is the family?
+(Thinking gesture and then open hand to note choral response- the grocery store) "four children off to look for more" Q: How many children?
+(Thinking gesture and then open hand to note choral response- four) "ten hands help to load the car" Q: How many hands are helping load the car?
+(Thinking gesture and then open hand to note choral response- ten)

-3. Draw Attention to Key Events and Vocabulary - Pause to highlight vocabulary and key concepts.
+3. Draw Attention to Key Events and Vocabulary- Pause to highlight vocabulary and key concepts.

 Key content: Numbers tell us how many.
 We say numbers when we count.